 Donnesh is a native of San Antonio who stumbled into circus in October 2012 with no prior background in movement, gymnastics, or athletics.
 It was his enthusiasm and willingness to learn that propelled him in his circus education and quickly brought him to train at NECCA as a student in the Intensive and Advanced Performance Training Programs.
 For the last two years at NECCA, Donnesh has continued his training on trapeze and lyra, while challenging himself to create new choreography on his invented apparatus, the lyra ladder.

 Donnesh is also a certified personal trainer through the National Academy of Sports Medicine, and is studying to become a Corrective Exercise Specialist, Performance Enhancement Specialist, and Fitness Nutrition Specialist.

 – Performer, Instructor

-Tara Smartnick is originally from Albuquerque, New Mexico where she graduated from the Academy for Performing Arts.
+Tara Smartnick is originally from Albuquerque, New Mexico where she graduated from the Public Academy for Performing Arts.
 She began studying dance at the age of three, and holds national titles in Team Dance, Solo Work, and Ballroom Partnering.
-In 2005 she moved to LA to continue her education in dance and received training from
+In 2005 she moved to LA to continue her education in dance with JJ Villar’s, “The Road to Hollywood.”

 Jenny Been Franckowiak